Schenk75/keygen-ra/Readme.md

 cd client
 make
 cd bin
-# Receive Ecc public key from server (-s can be omitted)
+# Receive Ecc public key from server (-g can be omitted)
-./app -s
+./app -g
 # or
 # Send Ecc public key to server for verification
-./app -l
+./app -v
 ```